 Dr. Kent Seamons is the Director of the Internet Security Research Lab in the Computer Science Department at BYU.
-He has published over 65 peer-reviewed papers that have been cited about 4,500 times.
+He has published over 65 peer-reviewed papers that have been cited over 4,700 times.
 Dr. Seamons has been awarded nearly $5 million in funding from DARPA, NSF, and industry.
 He is also a co-inventor on four patents in the areas of automated trust negotiation, single sign-on, and security overlays.

 Dr. Seamons has a B.S. in Computer Science from BYU.
 He received his PhD in Computer Science from the University of Illinois at Urbana-Champaign where he conducted research in parallel I/O and was a DARPA Fellow.
 He was awarded the David J. Kuck Outstanding Doctoral Thesis Award from the Department of Computer Science at Illinois in 1997.
 Prior to joining the faculty at BYU, Dr. Seamons conducted research at the IBM Transarc Lab in Pittsburgh, PA where he was a co-inventor of trust negotiation.